 Today I got a squishy cargo.
-A six feet tall sack of white saggy meat.
+A six feet tall sack of saggy white meat.
 If you’re curious, it’s a human.
-A human for tonight’s Moonlight Market, an astrologer and seer.
+A human for tonight’s Moonlight Market, an astrologer, and seer.
 A rare offer for the market, really.
-It’s more of a custom request, than anything else.
+It’s more of a custom request than anything else.
 I’m going to cash up nicely.

 My name’s Vespa.
 I may not look like it, but I’m far older than you may suspect.
 Since I’m part-part, my body obeys different laws.
-Today, some idiot calls me a twelve year old saucy bitch.
+Today, some idiot calls me a twelve-year-old saucy bitch.
 No one calls me that, or anything else.
 Luckily, I don’t need more than fifteen seconds to cast a nasty curse.
 Don’t be surprised if you meet a five feet tall rat in Central Park.

 Aunt Nancy gives me two men, my first two minions.
 They keep me company and protect me, not that it would be necessary… But you never know, and Aunt Nancy is one worried spidermom.
 She always takes good care of me, treats me as if I was family.
 I even owe her my life.
 I won’t be the one to reject her kindness, I’m not suicidal.

-My carriage is disguised as a black rusty minivan.
+My carriage is disguised as a rusty black minivan.
 We stop at the entrance to the Moonlight Market.
 That is, for tonight, Teardrop Park at the shore of the Hudson.
 At sunrise, the market will move.

 Usually, I let Isanagi drive.
 He looks better behind the wheel.
-As we stop, my package, even if bound and gaged, stirs, believing he has a chance to run.
+As we stop, my package, even if bound and gagged, stirs, believing he has a chance to run.
 Ulysses is faster, he always is.
 He hits the man with his staff on his left shoulder, hard enough to make him whimper.
 That’s gonna be a bruise, but he’ll lay low.
 From the driver’s seat Isanagi growls.”Hey!
 Damaged goods are bad goods.”
 Ulysses rolls his eyes.

 “Stop pissing.
 He’s thinking payback and escape.
 And more…” Ulysses throws me a submissive look.
 I caught that other thought too, but I’m not that worried.
-The little human picks me as his hostage-to-be in his petty escape plan.
+The little human pick me as his hostage-to-be in his petty escape plan.
 Which is stupid by the way.
 I’d never give him anything sharp.
 No way he can bribe me with money either.
 Money!
 Dirty paper.
 He has nothing I could use, nothing he could offer.
-Plus, I don’t need to rely on my staff, or my strength.
-The magical currents of the river, the moon and the morning star are on my side.
+Plus, I don’t need to rely on my staff or my strength.
+The magical currents of the river, the moon, and the morning star are on my side.

 As long as we do not enter the market, I got every right to turn my goods into whatever I please.
-If he’s annoying, I’ll turn him into a hotdog and feed him to the watchdog.
+If he’s annoying, I’ll turn him into a hot dog and feed him to the watchdog.